w3f/polkadot-wiki/docs/learn/learn-DOT.md

 ## Obtaining Testnet Tokens

 DOT are required to make transactions on the Polkadot network.
-Tokens on Polkadot's Testnets like Paseo, Westend and Rococo do not have any value besides allowing you to experiment with the features on the network.
+Tokens on Polkadot's Testnets do not have any value besides allowing you to experiment with the features on the network.

+Tokens for each testnet described below can be obtained [**here**](https://faucet.polkadot.io/).

 ### Getting Tokens on the Paseo Testnet

 The Paseo testnet mirrors the Polkadot runtime and it is maintained by the community.
-To get Paseo tokens (PAS) you can use the web-based
-[Paseo faucet](https://paritytech.github.io/polkadot-testnet-faucet/paseo).
-The PAS tokens has the same Planck conversion as Polkadot.
+The PAS tokens can be obtained [here](https://faucet.polkadot.io/) and have the same Planck conversion as Polkadot's native token DOT.

 | Unit            | Decimal Places | Conversion to Planck   | Conversion to PAS |
 | --------------- | -------------- | ---------------------- | ----------------- |